DawievLill/DataScience-871/README.md

 ## Course schedule

 This course schedule will be updated frequently, so please check before lecture for the requisite readings and lecture notes.
+The noptebooks and slides that I provide are like brief summaries of the readings.
+If you want more information you should do the readings or look at the references below.

 |  Lecture  | Topic | Notebook / Slides                                                       | Reading                                                                                                                            |
 |--------|-----|-------------------------------------------------------------- |--------------------------------------------------------------------------------------------------------------------------------|